 Our operated and non-operated assets are principally based offshore.
 As such, the potential for our activities to impact negatively on local communities is limited.

-However, we recognised the potential for our activities to limit the ability of local fishermen to exploit the waters in which we work, through the short-term (typically one to two months) exclusion of fishing vessels from the waters (500 m) around our drilling rigs.
+However, we recognised the potential for our activities to limit the ability of local fishermen to exploit the waters in which we work, through the short-term (typically one to two months) exclusion of fishing vessels from the waters (500 metres) around our drilling rigs.
 We worked with local fishermen to minimise disruption through communication of our day-to-day and forward operations, and implemented a mechanism whereby they were able to provide us with feedback (see Grievances on our Human rights page).
 In addition, and as part of the development of our Impact Benefit Plan in Senegal (see Cairn in Senegal), we worked with The Hunger Project to engage with and identify specific challenges facing fishermen along coastal areas closest to our operations.

 Managing social risks